Loading figure…

 “Hickenlooper signed bills into law requiring universal background checks on all gun transfers in Colorado.”

 Hickenlooper has expanded Medicaid and established a state health insurance marketplace, supporting a larger government role in health coverage.
-He advocates for universal coverage and allowing Medicare to negotiate drug prices.
+He advocates for universal coverage and has worked to improve healthcare access in Colorado.

 Hickenlooper has expanded Medicaid and established a state health insurance marketplace, supporting a larger government role in health coverage.
-He advocates for universal coverage and allowing Medicare to negotiate drug prices.
+He advocates for universal coverage and has worked to improve healthcare access in Colorado.

 “Hickenlooper expanded Medicaid and established Colorado's health insurance marketplace.”